Rotherham Corporation Tramways

 Rotherham Corporation Tramways Tram No 15 and conductor and motorman

-An enlargement of the above image showing the conductor and motorman.
+An enlargement of the above image showing the conductor and the motorman.
 Both men are wearing tensioned-crown peaked caps with script-lettering grade badges, above which is a Rotherham municipal-device badge.
-Although it is difficult to make out on this photograph, their jacket collars carry system initials on one side and an employee number on the other.
+Although it is difficult to make out on this photograph, the jacket collars carry system initials on one side and an employee number on the other.

 Rhondda Tramways Company cap badges

-Standard ‘off the shelf’ script-lettering grade badges of the type used by the Rotherham Corporation Tramways — brass.
-Although the uniform insignia were changed to nickel in the early 1920s, this very probably never applied to the grade badges as they were dispensed with around the same time.
+Standard off-the-shelf script-lettering grade badges of the type used by the Rotherham Corporation Tramways — brass.
+Although the uniform insignia were changed to nickel in the early 1920s, this very probably never applied to the grade badges, as they were dispensed with around the same time.
 Author's Collection.

 Rotherham Corporation Tramways conductor